reactplay/react-play/README.md

 ### ⬇️ Install Dependencies

-Next, install the dependencies by running the following command in the `react-play` repo. we recommend using `yarn` but you can install using `npm` too
+Next, install the dependencies by running the following command in the `react-play` repo.
+We recommend using `yarn`, but you can install using `npm` too.

 ```bash
 yarn install